torik42/YaLafi/README.md

 The implemented parsing mechanism can only roughly approximate the behaviour of a real LaTeX system.
-We assumed that only “reasonable” macros are used, lower-level TeX operations are not supported.
+We assume that only “reasonable” macros are used, lower-level TeX operations are not supported.
 If necessary, they should be placed in a LaTeX file “hidden” for the filter (compare option --skip of yalafi.shell in section